matianakin/matianakin/README.md

 ### Hello there 👋

 My name is Mateusz.
-I am a third year CS student as Silesian University of Technology
+I am a fourth year CS student as Silesian University of Technology

 You can reach me via mail: mateuszgrabowski25@gmail.com